-At the same time, there’s a number of mundane tasks involved in compliance.
-Chasing employees for signatures or attempting to manually retrieve records from multiple locations and non-centralized storage can be a huge waste of time and resources.
+At the same time, many mundane tasks are involved in compliance.
+For example, manually chasing employees for signatures or attempting to retrieve records from multiple locations and non-centralized storage can be a colossal waste of time and resources.

-In case you have to handle eDiscovery requests, it’s helpful to have software such as an automated email archiving solution that will help you easily retrieve email records from a safe centralized repository.
+In case you have to handle eDiscovery requests, it’s helpful to have software such as an automated email archiving solution to help you quickly retrieve email records from a safe, centralized repository.

-It’s much easier to automate archiving and create a searchable record base than to worry about backups or manual archiving on a daily basis.
+It’s much easier to automate archiving and create a searchable record base than to worry about backups or manual archiving daily.

-Automating such processes doesn’t just save time and leave more room for more important tasks such as offering training to the most high-risk employees and revisiting compliance risks.
+Automating such processes doesn’t just save time; it leaves more room for critical tasks, such as offering training to the most high-risk employees and revisiting compliance risks.

 5Building a Culture of Ethics and Compliance

-When trying to manage compliance risks, it is easy to get lost in managing complex issues and trying to meet the latest enforcement policies.
+When managing compliance risks, it is easy to get lost in addressing complex issues and trying to meet the latest enforcement policies.

 Compliance policy can quickly turn into a tick-box exercise, but instead of aiming to meet expectations in the short term, you should focus on creating a more sustainable environment and building a culture of ethics and compliance within your company which will help you meet these requirements in the long run.

-When it comes to building a culture of ethics and compliance, it’s crucial to set the right tone from the top of your organization.
-The role of senior leadership is to clearly communicate the level of ethical conduct expected from employees to the middle management as well as the rest of the organization.
+When building a culture of ethics and compliance, it’s crucial to set the right tone from the top of your organization.
+The role of senior leadership is to communicate the level of ethical conduct expected from employees to the middle management and the rest of the organization.

-Moreover, the top of the organization should serve as an example of good practice, and lead by example instead of focusing solely on words.
+Moreover, the organization’s top executives should serve as an example of good practice and lead by example instead of focusing solely on words.

-Compliance training should be easily accessible to all of your employees and delivered in an engaging way to ensure that the message actually sticks.
+Compliance training should be easily accessible to all your employees and delivered engagingly to ensure the message sticks.
 Failing to do so will make your efforts futile and employee training meaningless.

 6Continuously Updating Your Compliance Policy

-We’ve already shed the light on the importance of keeping up with the latest enforcement policies.
-However, regulations are not the only thing that’s changing and need keeping up with.
-Your company is also continuously evolving and so are compliance risks that come with every internal change.
+We’ve already highlighted the importance of keeping up with the latest enforcement policies.
+However, regulations are not the only thing changing and need keeping up with.
+Your company is also continuously evolving, and so are compliance risks that come with every internal change.

 Treating your compliance policy as a one-off project is a mistake and can lead to compliance issues or even costly security breaches.
 Instead, evaluate your policies regularly and update them whenever significant internal or external changes occur.

-Managing compliance risks involves lots of moving parts and it’s not easy to keep up with.
+Managing compliance risks involves many moving parts, and it’s challenging to keep up with.

-By performing risk assessments, automating as much as you can, keeping your employees educated, creating a culture of ethics and compliance, and regularly revisiting and updating your policies, you’ll be able to make compliance easier and minimize risks and mistakes.
+By performing risk assessments, automating as much as possible, keeping your employees educated, creating a culture of ethics and compliance, and regularly revisiting and updating your policies, you’ll be able to make compliance easier and minimize risks and mistakes.

 Following these tips will help you mitigate risks in your organization and ensure compliance in the long run.